MultiPlan Corporation

 The company has evolved both organically and through acquisition into a national organization offering three categories of services:

-Network-Based Services: Contracted discounts with healthcare providers to form one of the largest independent preferred provider organizations (PPOs) in the United States with over 1.2 million healthcare providers under contract, as well as outsourced network development and/or management services.
+Network-Based Services: contracted discounts with healthcare providers to form one of the largest independent preferred provider organizations (PPO) in the United States, as well as outsourced network development and/or management services.
+These services are applied prior to the payment of the claim and are typically processed within a day of receipt; and

 Analytics-Based Services

-Reference-Based Pricing (RBP): RBP provides Payors with a recommended payment amount for claims based on a reference point.
+Reference-Based Pricing (RBP): RBP provides Payors with a recommended payment amount for out-of-network claims based on a reference point.
 Most RBP programs in the market uses Medicare as the reference point.
-The company also offers this option, but most customers elect to use its Data iSight program, which uses facility cost as the facility reference and median reimbursed amounts as the professional reference.
-Both methodologies use data from readily-available public and private sources, which feed its proprietary automated algorithms to deliver defensible, consistent pricing.
-RBP recommendations do not incorporate member protection from balance billing, so the service includes optional post-payment negotiation and patient advocacy services to negotiate settlements where needed to eliminate balance billing.
-The company offers a number of additional choices of reference point, including median contracted rates (adjusted to the Qualifying Payment Amount for certain surprise bill claims), and usual and customary charges.
+The company also offers this option, but most customers elect to use its Data iSight program which uses facility cost as the facility reference point and median reimbursed amounts as the professional reference point.
+Data iSight delivers provider acceptance of over 90% for facility and 96% for professional claims, and for those claims that are appealed, the company successfully retains about 88% of savings through education and negotiation.
+The company offers a number of additional choices of reference point, including: median contracted rates (adjusted to the Qualifying Payment Amount for certain surprise bill claims), and usual and customary charges.
 The company’s Reference-Based Pricing services are used by all types of Payors, most notably large commercial insurers, Blue Cross and Blue Shield plans, provider-sponsored and independent health plans.
 They are most commonly priced at a percentage of savings identified.

 Value-Driven Health Plan Services (VDHP): VDHP is a form of reference-based pricing that bundles member and provider engagement tools to enable employers and other health plan sponsors to offer low-cost health plans.
-The engagement tools include member shopping based on quality, cost and provider acceptance of the reimbursement; provider education and, where applicable, negotiation in advance or after payment; point-of-service cash payment processing; and other features designed to ensure satisfaction of both members and providers while delivering significant cost reduction.
-These tools distinguish VDHPs from other plans using RBP because they deliver many of the benefits that plan members and providers expect with a PPO network, and therefore make it feasible to replace the network either in part or in full.
-The company’s VDHP service offerings enable a range of VDHP configurations, including a standard form of VDHP, which integrates its PPO network for professional and select facility services; a full VDHP, which has no network; and a community-based VDHP, which features an agreement with a marquee health system in the area to accept the reference-based price in exchange for preferred steerage of the health plan’s members.
+The company’s VDHP service offerings enable a range of VDHP configurations, including a standard form of VDHP which integrates its PPO network for professional and select facility services; a full VDHP which has no network; and a community-based VDHP which features an agreement with a marquee health system in the area to accept the reference-based price in exchange for preferred steerage of the health plan’s members.
 VDHP services are sold to employers directly using the broker/consultant channel, or through Third-Party Administrators (TPAs).
+They are most in demand in the small and mid-sized group market.
+They are most commonly priced per-employee/member-per-month (PEPM).

 Surprise Billing Services.
-Introduced in 2021, the company’s surprise billing services enable Payors to comply, or to help their employer/plan sponsor customers to comply, with the federal No Surprises Act (NSA), which became effective on January 1, 2022.
-The NSA, and interim final regulations issued on July 13, 2021, and October 7, 2021 (IFRs) that implemented the NSA, introduces changes to the reimbursement process of certain types of medical claims, increasing what was typically a one to two step reimbursement process to five steps.
-The company performs all five steps in an end-to-end service, or makes each step available as components to meet the specific needs of each Payor.
-The company leverages existing technology and expertise in data science, claim pricing and negotiation in offering these new services.
-They are used by all types of Payors that must comply with the NSA; and are priced either at a percentage of savings for the end-to-end service, or on a per-claim basis for individual components.
+Introduced in 2021, the company’s surprise billing services help Payors comply, or help their employer/plan sponsor customers comply, with the federal No Surprises Act (NSA), which became effective on January 1, 2022.
+Interim final regulations issued on July 13, 2021 and October 7, 2021 (IFRs) and then final regulations issued on August 26, 2022 (the Final Rules), have provided additional detail on how payors and providers must operate under the NSA.
+These IFRs and Final Rules implemented portions of the NSA and introduced changes to the reimbursement process of certain types of medical claims, increasing what was typically a one- to two-step reimbursement process to five steps.
+MultiPlan performs all five steps in an end-to-end service, or makes each step available as components to meet the specific needs of each Payor.
+The steps require extensive data collection and analysis to identify claims as surprise bills under the law’s definition; calculate the new Qualifying Payment Amount (QPA) introduced by the law and append it to the claim; create an initial payment amount for the claim, typically by using the QPA as the reference point; negotiate a settlement as needed; and take claims through an independent dispute resolution process as needed.
+In offering these new services, the company leverages existing technology and expertise in data science, claim pricing, and negotiation.
+The services are used by all types of Payors that must comply with the No Surprises Act (NSA), and are priced either as a percentage of savings for the end-to-end service, or on a per-claim basis for individual components.

 Network-Based Services